Essential Oils for Headache and More: Cold & Flu Busters to Keep on Hand This Season

 Try This: Even though different people respond to essential oils and essential oil blends in different ways (see the “Take note” above), there are some time-tested essential oils that do especially well together to synergistically help you fight whatever might be “going around.”

-One of the best combinations, in our opinion, is called Shield Blend by Organixx.
-It is a soothing yet powerful germ-buster which mixes oregano (mentioned above), clove, cinnamon, ginger, and thyme to help your body transition into winter and your mind gracefully prepare for the busy time to come.
+One of the best combinations for a soothing yet powerful germ-buster is a mix of oregano (mentioned above), clove, cinnamon, ginger, and thyme to help your body transition into winter and your mind gracefully prepare for the busy time to come.

 The warming and immune-boosting qualities of both ginger and cinnamon are perfect for supporting your digestive, immune, and circulatory systems.
 And because of the antibacterial properties of oregano, clove oil, and thyme, you can use this blend in DIY toothpaste and mouthwash recipes as well.

 Protect Yourself with Essential Oils